-SSM 11106 Movement Concept, Skill Analysis, Performance and Practices in Basketball Т Р W ----------- --- --- --- --- -- motor skills assessment: Purpose of the FMS assessment; Age and sequence of acquisition of FMS components; Administration and scoring procedures; Scoring and interpretation of results; Safety considerations and standards.
-Historical review, Classification, Games and their influence in bio psycho social development during the pre-school and school stages, Important of games in the formation of values, Games as an education means: Appropriate selection of games; Teacher's roll as a leader of the game, Teaching learning methodology of games.
+SSM 11107 Fundamental Motor Skills and Practices of Games Т Р W Introduction to FMS, Sequence of instruction, Critical FMS, Issues in teaching FMS, Fundamental motor skills assessment: Purpose of the FMS assessment; Age and sequence of acquisition of FMS components; Administration and scoring procedures; Scoring and interpretation of results; Safety considerations and standards.
+Historical review, Classification, Games and their influence in bio psycho social development during the pre-school and school stages, Important of games in the formation of values, Games as an education means: Appropriate selection of games; Teacher's roll as a leader of the game, Teaching lean ning methodology of games.